Preventative Search and Rescue: The Solution to the SAR Crisis

 Coordination remains a key need to align our work and set shared goals and measures.

 The missing link right now is the coordination required to pull together all the pieces.
-This is where the state of Colorado could play a critical role, providing overall leadership to bring together safety experts, communicators, and marketers to coordinate and align their efforts around a common set of goals.
-We don’t need to start from scratch – many organizations, like The Next Summit, are already creating amazing educational resources.
+This is where the state of Colorado could play a critical role, providing overall leadership to bring together safety experts, communicators, and marketers to coordinate and align their efforts around a standard set of goals.
+We don’t need to start from scratch – many organizations, like The Next Summit, the Colorado Fourteeners Initiative, and others, are already creating excellent educational resources.
 The key is streamlining the process to scale the impact these small groups are making today, so we can have a broader impact on the outdoor community and prevent more search and rescue accidents.

 Preventing SAR missions protects the victim and the volunteers who would have gone after them

 The typical approach to rising SAR calls has been to invest in building teams large enough to deal with them.
-However this subjects an increasingly large number of SAR volunteers to risk in the field as the number of missions they go on goes up.
-We saw this risk last summer in Colorado when 3 out of 4 team members were hit by rockfall on a Capitol Peak body recovery mission.
+However, this exposes an increasingly large number of SAR volunteers to risk in the field as the number of missions rises.
+We saw this risk last summer in Colorado when three SAR volunteers were injured by rockfall on Capitol Peak during a recovery mission.

-The danger was so great that the team eventually chose to leave the victim’s body there permanently – they could not justify going back out to give him given the risk.
-When we work together to prevent a search and rescue mission, we not only protect the victim but the volunteers who would have gone after them.
-That’s what’s so powerful about PSAR – it saves money, saves lives, and saves volunteer time.
+The danger was so significant that the team eventually left the victim’s body permanently; They could not justify going back to get him, given the risk.
+When we work together to prevent a search and rescue mission, we protect the victims and the volunteers who would have gone after them.
+That’s what’s so powerful about PSAR – it saves money, lives, and volunteer time.
 It’s a win-win-win.

 How can you be part of the preventative search and rescue solution?
 Here’s three things you can do today